mne-tools/mne-bids/CONTRIBUTING.md

 ## Building the documentation

 The documentation can be built using sphinx.
-For that, please additionally install the following:
+You can install the documentation requirements using the `requirements.txt` file in the `doc/` directory of the mne-bids repository.

-    $ pip install matplotlib nilearn sphinx numpydoc sphinx-gallery pydata-sphinx-theme pillow
+    $ pip install -r doc/requirements.txt

 To build the documentation locally, one can run:

-    $ cd doc/
-    $ make html
+    $ make build-doc

-or
+or, if you don't want to run the examples to build the documentation:

-    $ make html-noplot
+    $ make -C doc/ html-noplot

-if you don't want to run the examples to build the documentation.
-This will result in a faster build but produce no plots in the examples.
+The latter command will result in a faster build but produce no plots in the examples.